abhijit-c/LatinTranslations/Vergil/book.md

 2. *"Chromis et mnasylus in antro Silenum pueri somno videre jacentem, inflatum hesterno venas, ut semper, Iaccho";*

-    "The boys Chromis and Mnasylus saw Silenum lying with sleep in a cave, veins having been puffed out with yesterday's wine, as always.";
+    "The boys Chromis and Mnasylus saw Silenum lying with sleep in a cave, having been puffed out with respect to veins by means of yesterday's wine, as always.";

 3. *Serta procul tantum capiti delapsa jacebant;*